open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Force Vectors/force_vectors.md

           among themselves) only external forces can cause the center of mass of the system to accelerate.
       ans5:
-        value: If two objects push on each other, they will accelerate in opposite directions.
+        value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).
 ---
 # {{ params.vars.title }}

 ## Question Text

 Newton's $3^{rd}$ law tells us that if two objects are interacting, they will feel equal and opposite force vectors.